Alxelio/bmi_Santander/README.md

 # Number 5
 I made the second page to house the result of calculus for BMI - (Body Mass Index) and did some more components as well.

+# Number 6
+I made a reset Function to clean all the variables.
+And for this, I placed a Functions file as component.